-- 1. There is a shared object in the saved state file which matches the current architecture name (from current_prolog_flag/2) exactly. - 2.
-The user definable gsave: compat_arch(Arch1, Arch2) hook succeeds.
+1. There is a shared object in the saved state file which matches the current architecture name (from current_prolog_flag/2) exactly.

 3This option is experimental and currently disabled by default.
 It will become the default if it proves robust.

 4Creating a temporary file is the most portable way to load a shared object from a zip file but requires write access to the file system.
 Future versions may provide shortcuts for specific platforms that bypass the file system.